msindwan/zipkin-view/README.md

 2. Ensure that you have an instance of Zipkin running.
 To start the dev server, run `ZIPKIN_API=<Zipkin instance's URL> npm run dev`.
 This will serve all assets and proxy API requests to Zipkin.
 3. Code away!

+To build a production set of assets, run `NODE_ENV=production npm run build`.

 ## License